Hearing systems by MED-EL

 then transfers the vibrations through the skull to the inner ear where they are processed as normal sound.

 MED-EL Medical Electronics, a leader in implantable hearing solutions, is driven by a mission to overcome hearing loss as a barrier to communication.
 The Austrian-based, privately owned business was co-founded by industry pioneers Ingeborg and Erwin Hochmair, whose ground-breaking research led to the development of the world’s first micro-electronic multi-channel cochlear implant (CI), which was successfully implanted in 1977 and was the basis for what is known as the modern CI today.
 This laid the foundation for the successful growth of the company in 1990, when they hired their first employees.
-To date, MED-EL has grown to more than 2,200 employees from around 75 nations and 30 locations worldwide.
+To date, MED-EL has grown to more than 2,200 employees from around 75 nations and has 30 locations worldwide.